sentryco/TextColorizer/README.md

 ### Note on Dependencies
 - **HybridColor Support**: TextColorizer utilizes the `HybridColor` package to support dynamic color schemes, including automatic adjustments for dark and light modes on macOS and iOS.
 This ensures that TextColorizer can seamlessly adapt to user interface style changes.

+### Todo:
+- Fix the issue with light and dark colors from macOS